TheOdinProject/curriculum/rails/active_record_associations.md

       belongs_to :authored_post, :class_name => "Post"
     end

-The major thing to note here is that with has-many-through associations, Rails uses the name of the association in the through table to determine which foreign key and table name to reach out to.
+The major thing to note here is that with has-many-through associations, Rails uses *the name of the association in the through table* to determine which foreign key and table name to reach out to.
 If it's named anything irregular, you'll use the `:source` option to specify which association actually points where we'd like to go.
 You can think of `:source` as being just like `:class_name` but for the associations in the "through table".

+It may be helpful to illustrate what Rails is doing.
 In the example above, if you ask for `Post.first.authors`, Rails sort of "thinks" like this:

 1. You just called for the "authors" association on the Post model
 2. To get "authors", we first need to go through the `post_authorings` association to get there.
 2. Once we're at the `PostAuthoring` model, to get to the `author`, we'll need to use the `:belongs_to` association and it'll be called `post_author`.
 We know this because we used the `:source` option.
 If we hadn't used the `:source` option in the original has-many-through association, we would have been looking for `belongs_to :author` instead.
 3. Now we've got all the information we need to structure our SQL joins and grab the list of authors for the post.

 It sounds a bit wonky but it's just the same logic as before -- if Rails can't tell based on its assumptions which associations or class names or foreign keys you're supposed to use, you need to specify them yourself using `:source` or `:foreign_key` or `:class_name`.
 It takes some practice but you'll get it.
 Usually you know something's up if you get error messages of the flavor `ActiveRecord::StatementInvalid: SQLite3::SQLException: no such column`.

-Once you do get things figured out, it can be helpful to look in your Rails server output to see which joins are being done to build the SQL query.
-That's a great window into what associations are doing behind the scenese (because in the end, it's all about figuring out the correct SQL query to run).
+Once you do get things figured out, it can still be helpful to look in your Rails server output to see which joins are being done to build the SQL query.
+That's a great window into what your associations are doing behind the scenes (because in the end, it's all about figuring out the correct SQL query to run).

 ## Polymorphic Associations

+We'll cover polymorphism here but, if your head is really spinning from the other concepts, feel free to just skim it.
+Consider this an "additional topic" instead of a core topic like foreign keys, class names and scopes.

 Polymorphic associations can be a bit of a head scratcher at first and aren't terribly common, but are well suited for their use case.
 They use a big word to describe a pretty straightforward concept -- what if you have a single model that can belong to a bunch of different types of models?
-For example, let's say you're building a service like Facebook where users can comment on any of the different types of things other users post (like text, pictures, images).
+For example, let's say you're building a service like Facebook where users can comment on any of the different types of things posted by other users (like text, pictures, images).
 How do you make it okay to comment on all these different types of objects using just a single Comment model?

-In a plain vanilla situation, the comment would belongs_to a Post or a Picture or a Video (or whatever you're commenting on).
+In a plain vanilla situation, the comment would `belongs_to` a Post or a Picture or a Video (or whatever you're commenting on).
 You would have a foreign key called something like `post_id` in your Comments table.
-Now if we want to be able to comment on multiple types of things, we need to figure out a different way of dealing with the foreign key because a single foreign key could be referencing a post, an image, a video etc and we don't know which one... it's ambigous.
+Now if we want to be able to comment on multiple types of things, we need to figure out a different way of dealing with the foreign key because a single foreign key could be referencing a post, an image, a video etc and we don't know which one... it's ambiguous.
+You could just make a different column for each one, e.g. `post_id`, `image_id`, `video_id`, but that is terribly inelegant and hardcoded (imagine if there were 100 different types of posts we want to be able to comment on!).
+We need to stick with a single foreign key column.

 We solve this by storing not just the foreign key **id**, but also a reference to which **type** of model it corresponds to.
 That way, whenever you want to retrieve a comment, by specifying which type of thing it belongs to it is no longer ambiguous what you're asking for.
-Note that Rails does this for you in the background.
+Note that Rails does this for you in the background as long as it knows you're working with a polymorphic association.

-We have to call that foreign key something a bit different, since it's ambiguous which model it's referencing and you can't just use `post_id` or `picture_id`.
-A convention is to come up with an abstract term for what type of action you're doing and use that to describe the association.
-So in this case we're commenting on things and can thus call the foreign key `commentable`.
+We have to call our foreign key something a bit different from the normal case since it's ambiguous which model it's referencing and you can't just use `post_id` or `picture_id`.
+A convention is to come up with an abstract term for what type of action you're doing and use that to name the association.
+So in this case we're commenting on things and can thus call the foreign key `"commentable".
 You'll see the `*able` convention used a fair bit.
 So the migration for that model might look like:

     class CreateComments < ActiveRecord::Migration
       def change